vikingeducation/prep_basics/test-yourself-answers.md

 Type `cmd` under Start > Run on Windows, or `Command + Space`, type `terminal` on OSX, then hit `Enter`.

+On linux, use Ctrl-Alt-T. You can change which hotkey to use in the teminal settings menu.

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)*

 #### What is Bash?